j0nt392/vector_database/README.md

 # Vector database for querying code-files and structures.

 2024-05-09
-- Query vectorspace with code or/and queries
+- Query vectorspace with code or/and queries, receive code and metadata (linenumber, filepath).
 - Persist the database with pickle
 - Summarize a chosen file
 - Loop through a repository and create embeddings out of the code.